jlevy/og-equity-compensation/README.md

 ### Typical Startup Advisor Equity Levels

-🄳 **Advisors** are people who have extensive or unique experience that help a company in a formal or informal capacity.
+🄳 **Advisors** are people with extensive or unique experience who help a company in a formal or informal capacity.
-They are often brought on by startups that want a recognized name, experience, access to a network, or skills not already on a small team.
+It is common for startups to bring on advisors with a recognized name, specific background or skills, or access to a network.
 Sometimes advisors act as mentors to founders.

-Startup advisor compensation is usually done partly or entirely via equity.
+Startup advisor compensation is usually partly or entirely via equity.
 Typical equity levels vary depending on the value the advisor brings, the maturity of the company, and the level of their involvement, which can vary from occasional phone-calls or introductions all the way up to being a kind of part-time, hands-on member of the team.